$0 Pennsylvania Foster Care Quick-Start Checklist

 What Act 114 Requires

 Act 114 refers to the provision of the Child Protective Services Law (CPSL) under 23 Pa.C.S. § 6344 that requires a federal criminal history check for anyone seeking approval to work with or care for children in Pennsylvania.
-For foster parents, this means an FBI fingerprint check through the Integrated Automated Fingerprint Identification System (IAFIS).
+For foster parents, this means an FBI fingerprint check through the FBI's national fingerprint systems.

-This clearance is required for every adult in your household, including your spouse or partner.
-It is also required for any adult who lives in the home for 30 or more days in a calendar year.
-That means adult children living at home, live-in relatives, and long-term houseguests all need their own Act 114 clearance.
+This clearance is required for every applicant and every adult age 18 or older who will reside in the foster home for at least 30 days in a calendar year, including a spouse or partner.
+That means adult children living at home, live-in relatives, and long-term houseguests may need their own Act 114 clearance.

 Unlike some states that require FBI fingerprinting only for applicants who haven't lived in the state for a certain period, Pennsylvania requires it for everyone, regardless of how long you've been a resident.
 There's no exception based on length of residency.